grivoo/kama/README.md

-# kama
+# kama - discord bot

-another discord bot
+**the bot is actually in alpha. regular use is not recommended.**